 - 31 million orders per day! – Alibaba sees an average of 11.3 billion orders annually, with 231 million active buyers.
 This is approximately 31 million orders per day and 49 average annual orders per active customer.

 - 136 million – Alibaba has 136 million monthly active users (December 2013), representing US$37 billion in Mobile Gross Merchandise Value

 # 10 – Alibaba’s Financial Model

-After struggling for more than 3 days to prepare Alibaba’s Financial model, I was able to get a basic model ready (with the limited information provided in the S-1 Filing).
-I wish there was more information about revenue segments and costs details, yet this model serves as good head’s up for understanding Alibaba Group and Alibaba IPO Valuation.
+After struggling for more than three days to prepare Alibaba’s Financial model, I was able to get a basic model ready (with the limited information provided in the S-1 Filing).
+I wish there was more information about revenue segments and cost details, yet this model serves as a good heads up for understanding Alibaba Group and Alibaba IPO Valuation.